 How did you land your first role: was it chance or a calling?

 It was an internal move at GE Money.
 Due to family commitments I initially worked on a part-time basis performing quality assurance and then post-completion reviews on mortgage underwriting.
 This role sat within the compliance department, so I had a lot of exposure to work with the compliance managers and regulatory requirements/focus areas and found it very interesting.
 I also believed I had the right skills and knowledge to perform a full compliance role, so when the compliance job opening came up I applied for it and was successful in obtaining the role.

 What do you find enjoyable about your role?
 What are the challenges?

-I also enjoy the challenges faced by a Compliance role including the intellectual challenges of strategic thinking, keeping up to speed with regulatory requirements, analysing and finding creative and balanced solutions.
+I also relish the challenges faced by in a compliance role including the intellectual challenges of strategic thinking, keeping up to speed with regulatory requirements, analysis and finding creative and balanced solutions.

-I am a people person and love working with people across different departments, all levels of an organisation, different cultures and personalities.
+I am a people person and love working with people across different departments – at all levels of an organisation – and different cultures and personalities.
 I also very much enjoy developing, coaching and mentoring.
 It gives me a lot of pleasure seeing people develop.